Written by Julie Zelenski

 How is lab credit awarded?

 Lab credit is awarded for participation.
 To earn credit, you need to arrive on-time and actively participate for the full lab period.
 At the end of lab, submit your checkoff sheet to TA to be recorded.
 When submitting a checkoff, you are asserting that you (and any partner named) fully participated in the lab.
-It is considered a violation of the Honor Code to misrepresent your or a peer's participation.

 How do SCPD students participate in lab?